gregoryjscott/Simpler/documentation.md

 #Simpler

-Simpler's goal is to help teams of developers deliver complete complex projects with consistent and readable code.
+Simpler's goal is to help teams of developers complete complex projects with consistent and readable code.

 For the most part, Simpler is just a philosophy on class design.
 In the traditional Object-oriented programming (OOP) approach, classes define objects that have data and methods with business logic.
 OOP classes are named as nouns that have verb methods that contain the business logic.
 The problem with this approach is that application operations typically need to interact with several classes, and it isn't always immediately clear where functionality that affects more than one object should reside.
 This often leads to "manager" classes or "service" classes that become bloated with logic that can't be assigned to one particular object class.
 Developers are constantly faced with decisions about where new logic should be placed, and conversely, it isn't obvious where to look for logic during maintenance.